emberjs/rfcs/.github/PULL_REQUEST_TEMPLATE/advance-to-recommended.md

 - [ ] If the proposal updates or replaces an existing feature, high-quality codemods are available
 - [ ] If needed, Ember debugging tools as well as popular IDE support have been updated to support the feature.
 - [ ] If the feature is part of a suite of features that were designed to work together for best ergonomics, the other features are also ready to be "Recommended".
+- [ ] This PR has been converted from a draft to a regular PR and the `Final Comment Period` label has been added to start the FCP

 ## Criteria for moving to Recommended (required)